PaulBoye-py/alx-system_engineering-devops/0x01-shell_permissions/README.md

 [5-execute](./5-execute) - Write a script that adds execute permission to the owner of the file hello.
 - The file hello will be in the working directory

+[6-multiple_permissions](./6-multiple_permissions) - Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
+- The file hello will be in the working directory